saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-Storage.md

 ---

 ###### File storage
-Alternative for on-premises file servers, SMB or NAS devices.
+- Alternative for on-premises file servers, SMB or NAS devices.
 Windows, mac, and Linux can directly mount Azure file shares.
+- Works with Network File System (NFS), Server Message Block (SMB)

-User can Store their files in cloud instead of own hard disk Easy accessible.
+- User can Store their files in cloud instead of own hard disk Easy accessible.
 Other cloud high availability options are optible.
-Lift and Shift scinarios - Moving existing onpromise system to cloud
+- Lift and Shift scinarios - Moving existing onpromise system to cloud